NAICNO/Jobanalyzer/README.md

 directly via the higher-level `naicreport` tool.

+## Setup

+Jobanalyzer is a collective of programs running on three systems: compute nodes run `sonar` to collect data; analysis nodes run `sonalyze`, `naicreport` and various other programs and scripts to produce reports; and web nodes run a web server serving HTML, JS, and data.

+See `production/ml-nodes/install-*.sh` for rough instructions about how to set everything up.

 ## Sample use cases

 These use cases are somewhat older, but they are what motivated the current design.
 For more